This is the farmhouse

 The dining room

-What’s become the dining room wasn’t used as a dining room before.
-It was more of a second lounge that became a store room for furniture that wasn’t in use and other items.
+The dining room used to be a second lounge, but became a store room for unused furniture and other items.

 Now it looks like this.

-We restored the old fireplace and painted the walls a darker colour to make a feature of it.
+We restored the old fireplace, painted the walls and created a feature wall.

-The room is surprisingly spacious and has accommodated our fully extended dining table with ease.
+The room is surprisingly spacious and accommodated our dining table with ease.

 We even had enough room to create a cocktail area along the other wall!